TGAC/grassroots-docs/wizard.md

 ## MongoDB

-Grassroots supports various databases such as sqld and MongoDB.
+Grassroots supports various databases such as sqlite and MongoDB.
 The default one is MongoDB so we will now install that into `~/Applications/mongodb`.
 At the time of writing the current version is 7.0.2 so the following instructions to download and install MongoDB use that.